jmunixusers/presentations/tmux.md

-# TMUX
+# Tmux
-## What is tmux?
+## What is Tmux?
 Tmux stands for terminal multiplexer.
 Anyone who has taken 261 might recognize the word multiplexer, but just in case you dont; multiplexers take one thing and split it into many.
-In 361 it's refering to circuts, here we're refering to your terminal.
+In 361 it's referring to circuits, here we're referring to your terminal.

 ## Why should I use it?
 Because it pains me physically: